Single Band si5351 Digital VFO

 what they are!

-here's a picture of the display operating with the standard software.
+picture above shows the display operating with the standard software.

 (I had to place a business card over the backlight section of the